peering-manager/peering-manager/docs/models/messaging/contact.md

 * `Email`: an e-mail address the contact can be reached at
 * `Address`: a location the contact where the contact can be
 * `Comments`: a text to your liking to provide more details about the contact

-## Contact Assignment

-Each contact can be assigned to one or more autonomous systems, allowing for the efficient reuse of contact information.
-When assigning a contact to an AS, the user may optionally specify a role to better convey the nature of the contact's relationship to the assigned AS.